Satorou-Gojo/Static-Rag/README.md

 1. **Ask Question**: Enter a question and optionally use RAG with filters.
 2. **List Documents**: View all indexed documents and their metadata.
-3. **Summarize Texts**: Input multiple texts and get a summary.

 ## Adding your own data
-Currently, the RAG application uses the book 'Zombie Survival Guide - Complete Protection from the Living Dead.pdf'.
-Howeever, you can add your own data in the data folder.
+Currently, the RAG application uses the book '01 Red Rising.pdf'.
+However, you can add your own data in the data folder.

 ## Querying Documents